How to manage sleep disorders

 Before we can discuss how to manage sleep disorders, it is crucial to understand what they are.
 Sleep disorders are conditions that disrupt the quality, timing, or amount of sleep.
 These range from insomnia, the most common sleep disorder, to more severe ones such as sleep apnea and restless legs syndrome.

-A lire aussi : The impact of pollution on respiratory health
+A voir aussi : The impact of pollution on respiratory health

 Common symptoms of sleep disorders include difficulty falling asleep or staying asleep, excessive daytime sleepiness, irregular breathing, or increased movement during sleep.
 It’s important to note that occasional sleep disturbances are normal, but if these problems persist over time, it might be a sign of a sleep disorder.